Activity 4B: Explore

 Expanding these efforts with the European Zoo Community

 Then, we sponsored the first European Workshop on Polar Bears and Conservation Science, held at the Vienna Zoo (Tiergarten Schoenbrunn) in April 2018.
 Among the workshop participants and presenters were directors, curators, polar bear researchers, veterinarians, and conservationists.
 The focus – how research in European zoos can inform and support polar bear conservation in the wild.
 We had 50 participants join the workshop from 22 Institutions and 5 universities, representing 11 countries within Europe, The United States, and Canada!
 We explored a range of topics over the three days of productive sessions, presentations, and breakout meetings.
-A few years ago PBI hired Thea Bechshoft as a staff scientist, with a special responsibility for furthering the collaborative research and conservation science efforts within the EAZA community.
-This investment has led to the establishment of the EAZA polar bear EEP research working group, as well as a polar bear research prospectus (currently underway and expected to be available by September, 2023).
-We are also working on a polar bear conference to be held in the UK in January 2024.
-More info to come!
+For several years, one of PBI's staff scientists prioritized in her work furthering the collaborative research and conservation science efforts with the EAZA polar bear community.
+This investment led to the establishment of the EAZA polar bear EEP research working group, as well as a polar bear research prospectus.
+This was a collaborative effort involving the EEP and the member supporting institutions.
+Special thanks to Zoo Berlin AG and Tierpark Berlin for convening the group in person in 2023 to finalize the work and for the german translation of the prospectus.

 Photo: BJ Kirschhoffer / Polar Bears International